juseg/alps/articles/erosion/response-referee2.md

 > To aid interpretation of Figs 4 a-c and 7 a-d, a corresponding topographic
 > map or hillshade of the Rhine area on the same scale should be provided.

+In addition to the aforementioned changes to Fig. 4, a new panel was added for the model final state at 0 ka, revealing the bedrock topography.

 > Fig. 1c illustrates a very unusual cirque, with a huge lake replacing a very
 > unhealthy convex glacier.
 Fascinating, but surely a more representative